My Account

 Our customers have been hired by:

-• How to answer the "what are your strengths" interview question.
+• How to answer the "What are your strengths and weaknesses" interview question?

-• What an interviewer wants to know when they ask about your greatest strengths.
+• What the recruiter wants to know when they ask about your greatest strengths and weaknesses in an interview.

 Preparing for an interview?
 Here's a bunch of articles that will help:

-Read on to learn how to talk about your greatest strengths the right way:
+Read on to learn how to talk about your strengths and weaknesses the right way:

-Here’s a list of alternative versions of the "what are your strengths" question:
+Remember that the recruiter can ask about your strengths or weaknesses using slightly different wording.
+Here’s a list of alternative versions of the "What are your strengths" question:

 • What is your greatest strength?